Skip to main content

 Quakers have worked for more than a century to support peace in the Middle East.

 Quakers have worked for more than a century to support peace in the Middle East.
-FCNL’s advocacy for more peaceful U.S. policies toward Israel-Palestine, for diplomatic solutions to conflicts in Syria, Iraq and Yemen, and for humanitarian support for the region’s people continues that tradition.
+FCNL’s advocacy for more peaceful U.S. policies toward Israel-Palestine and Iran, for diplomatic solutions to conflicts in Syria, Iraq, and Yemen, and humanitarian support for the region’s people continue that tradition.
 But more work needs to be done.

-The United States withdrawal in 2018 from the Iran Nuclear Deal and the subsequent “maximum pressure” campaign have increased tensions all throughout the Middle East.
+The United States’ 2018 withdrawal from the Iran Nuclear Deal and subsequent “maximum pressure” campaign on Iran have also increased tensions throughout the Middle East.
 Additionally, the use of sanctions has emboldened and assisted the rise of anti-American hardliners while making life increasingly difficult for ordinary civilians.
-The January 2020 assassination of Qassem Soleimani only deteriorated the situation further.
+The January 2020 assassination of Iranian general Qassem Soleimani only deteriorated the situation further.